 Flying an RC plane can be a thrilling and rewarding hobby, but it’s not without its challenges, especially for beginners.
 If you’re new to the hobby, you might be wondering how to get started and what the best RC planes are.
-In this blog post, we will discuss five common mistakes made by beginners in RC plane flying and provide tips to help both beginners and experienced RC pilots avoid these pitfalls.
+In this blog post, we will discuss five common mistakes made by beginners when they start learning how to fly RC planes and provide tips to help both beginners and experienced RC pilots avoid these pitfalls.

 1. Not understanding the concept of center of gravity